 - 3.1 That planning permission be GRANTED subject to the following conditions: - 1.
-Time Limited Permission/Consent (Two Years Date of Decision)
+Time Limited Permission/Consent

-This planning permission shall be for a limited period only expiring two years after the date of this decision notice when the use shall be discontinued.
+This planning permission shall be for a limited period only expiring 15 years after the date of this decision notice when the use shall be discontinued.
 At this time, or at any earlier time that the use should cease, the structures and works carried out under this permission shall be removed and the land to be returned to its previous state.

 Reason: The site is located within the Meridian Water Regeneration Area.
 The proposal represents a meanwhile use of the site and is only proposed for a temporary period until such time as permanent development proposals come forward.